-To visualize our data, using pie chart can be a good choice, but we need to know how to do it.
-If we google it we can find a lot of example for Pie Charts but most of them are not correct.
-In this article we will show the 5 most often made mistakes.
-If we avoid them we can be pretty sure we will make correct Pie Charts.
+To visualize our data, using a pie chart can be a good choice, but we need to know how to use it.
+If we google it up, we can find many examples of pie charts, but most of them are not correct.
+In this article, we will show the five most common mistakes.
+If we avoid them, we can be pretty sure we will make a correct pie chart.

-On the following picture we can find the best example for incorrect pie chart.
+The following picture shows the best example of an incorrect pie chart.

-- Use only 2 but maximum 3 or 4 categories.
-If we use more it won’t be easy to understand and the viewers will be lost in details.
+- Use a minimum of two and a maximum of three or four categories.
+If we use more, the chart will not be easy to understand, and the viewers will be lost in the details.

-- The 3D version has no sense.
-It sounds good that we have a “3D pie chart” but the only thing we get is more chaos.
-Of course there are always a good example or a good case for using 3D pie charts, like Steve Jobs did, but it was a special case.
-For everyday usage 2D pie charts are the bests.
+- A 3D version makes no sense.
+It sounds good that we have a 3D pie chart, but the only thing we get is more chaos.
+Of course, there is always a good example or a good case for using 3D pie charts.
+Steve Jobs used one, but it was a special case.
+For everyday usage, 2D pie charts are the bests.

 - Using different shades and opacity also does not make any sense.
-In data visualization we want to make the charts more understandable, not complicated.
+In data visualization, we want to make the charts more understandable, not more complicated.

-- Place the data and the legend on the chart, not somewhere beside the chart.
+- Place the data and the legend on the chart, not somewhere besides the chart.
 It is confusing if our eyes have to move between the numbers and the chart.
-But even if we place the numbers in different boxes, align them right.
+However, if we do place the numbers in different boxes, right align them.

-- Don’t use exploded pie charts.
-It is harder to compare the size of the parts.
-Don’t forget, be simple and easy to understand.
+- Do not use exploded pie charts.
+It is harder to compare the sizes of the parts.
+Do not forget, keep it simple and easy to understand.